Frequently Asked Questions About ETF Basics and Structure

 How can an investor be sure that an ETF’s price reflects its asset value?

-The ability of APs to create or redeem ETF shares at the end of the trading day also helps an ETF trade at market prices that approximate the underlying market value of its portfolio.
-When a deviation between an ETF’s market price and its NAV occurs, authorized participants may buy or sell creation units to capture a profit.
-For example, when an ETF is trading at a premium, APs may find it profitable to sell short the ETF during the day while simultaneously buying the underlying securities.
-APs then deliver the creation basket of securities to the ETF in exchange for ETF shares that they use to cover their short sales.
-These actions by APs, commonly described as arbitrage opportunities, help keep the market-determined price of an ETF’s shares close to its underlying value.
+The ability to create or redeem ETF shares at the end of each trading day also helps an ETF trade at market prices that approximate the underlying market value of the portfolio.
+When a deviation between an ETF’s market price and its underlying value occurs, APs (on their own behalf or on behalf of other market participants) may create or redeem creation units in the primary market in an effort to capture a profit.
+For example, when an ETF is trading at a discount, market participants may find it profitable to buy the ETF shares and sell short the underlying securities.
+At the end of the day, APs return ETF shares to the fund in exchange for the ETF’s redemption basket, which is used to cover the short positions in the underlying securities.
+When an ETF is trading at a premium, market participants may find it profitable to sell short the ETF during the day while simultaneously buying the underlying securities.
+At the end of the day, the APs (on their own behalf or on behalf of other market participants) will deliver the creation basket to the ETF in exchange for ETF shares that are used to cover the short sales.

 What is included in ICI’s monthly ETF report?